TimCummings/170-file_cms/README.md

 In this assignment, we'll set up the project and add a placeholder route to make sure everything is ready for the rest of the project.

 **Requirements**

 When a user visits the path "/", the application should display the text "Getting started."

 **Implementation**

 * Setup basic structure for a Sinatra web application:
   * `Gemfile` with dependencies
   * App file with a root route (`get "/"`)
 * `bundle install`

+---

+### Adding an Index Page - 10/29/2018

+Many content management systems store their content in databases, but some use files stored on the filesystem instead.
+This is the path we will follow with this project.
+Each document within the CMS will have a name that includes an extension.
+This extension will determine how the contents of the page are displayed in later steps.

+**Requirements**

+When a user visits the home page, they should see a list of the documents in the CMS: `history.txt`, `changes.txt` and `about.txt`.

+**Implementation**

+* setup the directory structure with the specified files in a `public` directory
+* create a `views` directory and add an `index.erb` view that lists the files
+* redirect the root route to the `index.erb` view

+**Corrections Based on Provided Implementation/Solution**

+* no need to redirect `/` to `/index`, just display `index` view from `/`
+* use a `data` directory, not `public`
+* observe more consistent naming conventions ("files" rather than "documents")